cabal-club/cable/wire.md

 In order for pagination to work properly, hosts MUST use a stable sort method for the names of channels.

+Unlike Hash Response and Post Response, only a single Channel List Response may be sent.
+Sending this response concludes the request for the sender.

 ## 7. Security Considerations